 The rules subtract 52kg for a 5hp motor & 18kg for a 3.9hp motor.
 The assumed weight of an adult for the calculations is 90kg.

-According to Australian regulation AS1799.1, (which are inline with European ISO and the American standards) for protected waters.
+Calculations and volumes of required foam to meet floatation requirements are included in the plans.
+These calculations are based on the Australian regulation AS1799.1, (which are inline with European ISO and the American standards) for protected waters.